hakyung4/shortest_path/Results.md

 <img width="1189" alt="Screen Shot 2022-05-06 at 21 03 51" src="https://media.github-dev.cs.illinois.edu/user/11450/files/e05d40e1-7a80-4de8-bdc6-12f214f8398c">

 For the force directed graph, we imported the open sourced d3fdgraph module and then created a table of 3 columns(start node, end node, weight of edge that connects the two nodes).
 The weights were multiplied by a 1000 to ensure that the graphs didn't have 0 weights.
 The data was then fed into plot_force_directed_graph function in the module.
+The thickness of each edge corresponds to the magnitude of the edge's weight.
+Thicker edges correspond to larger weights.
 Due to the limited processing capacity of our computers, only 100 nodes were implemented and visualized.

 ![force directed graph of 100 nodes](https://media.github-dev.cs.illinois.edu/user/11220/files/439b515e-4803-4ab1-9b87-833187b35d42)